pynt-io/pynt/Privacy-Policy.md

 ## Security

-The security of your personal information is important to us, but remember that no method of transmission over the Internet, or method of electronic storage, is 100% secure.
+The security of your personal information is important to us.
+We encrypt all PII information we track.
+Please note that no method of transmission over the Internet, or method of electronic storage, is 100% secure.
 While we or strive to use commercially acceptable means to protect your personal information, we cannot guarantee its absolute security.

 ## Changes To This Privacy Policy